NGSS Resource Hub

 Which Stuff Does the Magnet Grab?

-Lay out a tray of samples: an iron nail, an aluminum tab, a copper penny, a plastic bead, a steel paperclip.
+Lay out a tray of samples: an iron nail, an aluminum tab, a penny (copper-colored), a plastic bead, a steel paperclip.
 Run a magnet over each.
 Some leap to it, others ignore it.
 This sharpens the anchor's big idea: response to a magnet is one property in the fingerprint.

 "Why does the magnet pull some metals and skip others that look just as metallic?"